-Hammond Hall, Ground Floor, G13 (978) 665-3163 Hank Parkinson Ed.D., Associate Dean Hours of Operation part of the educational life at Fitchburg State University.
+The Office of Student Development is an integral and vital part of the educational life at Fitchburg State University.
 The Hammond Hall facility is organized to meet the co-curricular needs of the university community and is dedicated to fostering and promoting spirit by providing positive human development through social, educational, cultural and recreational programs.
-The building's services include the campus Information Desk, art gallery, bookstore, Game Room, library, various campus departments, student organization offices, Northstreet Bistro, Commuter Lounge, Falcon Hub, meeting rooms, ATM machine, Volunteer Center, and Falcon Bazzar.
+The building's services include the campus Information Desk, art gallery, bookstore, Game Room, library, various campus departments, student organization offices, North Street Bistro, Commuter Lounge, Falcon Hub, meeting rooms, ATM machine, and Falcon Bazzar and Clothing Closet.